Dr. Serin’s Survival List for Summer and Preparing For Back-To-School

 One of the biggest issues on people’s minds is what to do about kids returning to school.
 Will it be safe for the kids to return?
 What are all the options?
 If they do return and there is a virus outbreak, will the schools be shut down?
 How can I balance work and life if my child is only attending part-time?
 How will my child react to seeing people in masks?
 I am going through the same questions in my mind as I try to make the decision once Fall comes.

 For some parents, school isn’t even on the radar yet because this summer is a lesson in surviving and thriving when our typical outlets aren’t available.
 Just when things started to open up, Arizona saw a huge spike in cases and hospitals are now nearing capacity.
-Not knowing what is safe and also desperately need to keep the kids engaged and busy is a difficult place to navigate for sure.
+Not knowing what is safe and also desperately needing to keep the kids engaged and busy is a difficult place to navigate for sure.

 Here’s what I am doing about the virus based on the current science and state of affairs so I can survive this summer and be prepared for back to school.
 This is not medical advice and what I do may change tomorrow based on updates.
 Some of what I’m doing might be helpful to know and some may not apply at all to your current situation.
 But I am frequently asked about my decisions so I thought I would share my current thinking.
 Also know that one of my children, Connor, has a medical condition and his pancreas does not function well so he is at increased risk for medical complications should he get the virus.
 So I am taking a conservative approach.

 - Dismiss what politicians say about what is going on and look at the data being published by other sources.
 A global pandemic is not a political issue; it is a public health issue.

 - Everyone except family who enters my house must wear a mask and immediately wash their hands.
 I limit visitors to those that are essential.